 Relative contraindications include the following:

 Psychologic and social factors also play an important role in success of transplantation.
 For example, people who abuse drugs or who are psychologically unstable are less likely to firmly adhere to the necessary lifelong regimen of treatments and follow-up visits.

 Eligibility decisions for patients with relative contraindications differ by medical center.
 Immunosuppressants are well-tolerated by and effective in HIV-positive transplant recipients.

-Immunosuppressants control graft rejection and are primarily responsible for the success of transplantation.
+Immunosuppressants control graft rejection and are primarily responsible for the success of transplantation (see table Immunosuppressants Used to Treat Transplant Rejection).
 However, they suppress all immune responses and contribute to many posttransplantation complications, including development of cancer, acceleration of cardiovascular disease, and even death due to overwhelming infection.